pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

         (PKG_NAME), and the filename of your sdist or source tarball (PKG_FILENAME) and run the command.
 Take note of the TIMESTAMP in the output.

+    !!! note
-        *Note: The namespace must start with `private/` followed by your organization name.
-You can also append additional 'folder' names if desired.*
+        The namespace must start with `private/` followed by your organization name.
+You can also append additional 'folder' names if desired.

     2. After publishing your package to ActiveState, you'll need to create a build script file (`buildscript.as`) to build it into a wheel and publish it to